FAQ

 How are the community battery locations chosen?

-TasNetworks considers several factors in determining an appropriate battery site including safety, accessibility, traffic conditions and motorist visibility, environmental considerations, and the network constraints in the area.
+TasNetworks considers several factors in determining an appropriate battery site including safety, accessibility, impact on the local community, environmental considerations, and the network constraints in the area.

 How big will the battery be?